 Crosby Nordblom, Senior VP at Nordblom Company

-Like a college campus, Blue Sky fosters a single community from a disparate group of individuals.
+Like a college campus, Blue Sky fosters a single community from a varied group of individuals.

 Common areas, from lounges and coffee bars to shared outdoor spaces, serve as catalysts for cross-company interactions.